mercerbe/ReactRestaurant/README.md

 ## About

 ReactRestaurant is a template for a restaurant website built with React and Twilio.
-Built in Services include the ability to have customers text the twilio number to view menu items or place an order via SMS.
+Built in Services include the ability to have customers text the Twilio number to view menu items or place an order via SMS.

+### To Do:

+- [ ] Finish Landing Page Layout
+- [ ] Admin Dashboard
+- [ ] Admin Login/Logout
+- [ ] Order Time Calculations

 ## Development Demo